assertX/assertX_16-by-16-Sudoku-Solver/README.md

 •The input file contains 16 lines of 16 characters each.
 A dot ('.') is used to indicate a blank cell.
 Therefore, the sample puzzle would be stored in the input file

+The puzzle.txt I added has 28 solutions, the output file will display these solutions.
+The puzzle_no_solution.txt file will produce a blank output file because there are no solutions.
+I generated a console message to the user to tell them that the puzzle has no solutions.

 # The Output File
 •The output file is a plain text file (filename: solutions.txt).